-Nirajan M. Singh focuses his practice on patent preparation, prosecution, counseling, and portfolio management.
-Nirajan has prepared and prosecuted patent applications across a wide range of technologies, including mobile device applications, mapping and navigational services, location-based technologies, artificial intelligence (AI), machine learning, semiconductors, social networking, and user interfaces (UI).
+Nirajan M. Singh focuses his practice on patent preparation, patent prosecution, IP counseling, and portfolio management.
+Nirajan has prepared and prosecuted patent applications across a wide range of technologies including artificial intelligence (AI) and machine learning (ML), cloud computing, payment processing technologies, database management, health technology (e.g., medical software), computer hardware, mapping and navigational services, and semiconductors.
 He has extensive experience collaborating with startups to Fortune 500 companies in building robust patent portfolios.

 Nirajan is fluent in Nepali, Hindi, Urdu, and Newari.